.js

-JavaScript is the programming language of the web — the only language that runs natively in every browser, powering everything from simple animations to full applications like Google Docs and Figma.
+JavaScript is the programming language of the web — the only language that runs natively in every browser, powering interactive websites and full applications.

 Use caution